annubelgaonkar/ProductServicesDec2024/README.md

 ProductService is a backend microservice designed to manage product-related operations in an e-commerce platform.
 It handles the creation, updating, retrieval, and deletion of products, providing a seamless API for front-end and other microservices like PaymentService.

-API Endpoints
+Features
    - Architecture: Built on the MVC design pattern for clear separation of concerns.
    - Caching: Integrated Redis for caching to improve data retrieval speed and reduce database load.
    - Persistence: Utilized JPA with Hibernate ORM for seamless database interaction and efficient CRUD operations.
    - Database: Configured with MySQL for robust and reliable data storage.
    - API Design: Exposed RESTful APIs for interaction with the service.
    - Data Handling: Implemented DTOs (Data Transfer Objects) for structured and secure data exchange in API requests and responses.

 Core Functionality
 1. Get All Products: